PranitThomas/Predictive-Analysis-on-the-Influence-of-Music-on-Mental-Health/README.md

 ## Technologies
 - Python, Jupyter
 - Pandas, NumPy (Data processing)
-- Scikit-learn, TensorFlow, XGBoost (Machine learning)
+- Scikit-learn, XGBoost (Machine learning)
-- Matplotlib, Seaborn, joblib (Data visualization)
+- Joblib (To save encoders, scalers and trained models)

 ## Contributing
 Contributions are welcome!
 If you'd like to collaborate, please fork the repository and submit a pull request.